jboss-developer/jboss-eap-quickstarts/ejb-security-propagation/README.md

 The defaults for this quickstart is:
 User    : ejbcaller
-Password: @ejbqs123
+Password: @admin123

 Assume JB_HOME is the directory you unzipped JBoss EAP 6.1

 cd $JB_HOME/bin and type

-./add-user.sh

-What type of user do you wish to add?
- a) Management User (mgmt-users.properties)
- b) Application User (application-users.properties) (a): b

-Enter the details of the new user to add.
-Realm (ApplicationRealm) :
-Username : ejbcaller
-Password :
-Re-enter Password :
-What roles do you want this user to belong to?
-(Please enter a comma separated list, or leave blank for none)[  ]:
-About to add user 'ejbcaller' for realm 'ApplicationRealm' Is this correct yes/no? yes
-Added user 'ejbcaller' to file '/opt/jboss-eap-6.1/standalone/configuration/application-users.properties' Added user 'ejbcaller' to file '/opt/jboss-eap-6.1/domain/configuration/application-users.properties' Added user 'ejbcaller' with roles  to file '/opt/jboss-eap-6.1/standalone/configuration/application-roles.properties' Added user 'ejbcaller' with roles  to file '/opt/jboss-eap-6.1/domain/configuration/application-roles.properties' Is this new user going to be used for one AS process to connect to another AS process? e.g. for a slave host controller connecting to the master or for a Remoting connection for server to server EJB calls. yes/no? yes
-To represent the user add the following to the server-identities definition <secret value="QGVqYnFzMTIz" />
+./add-user.sh -a -u ejbcaller -p @admin123

+That will create the following username in domain/configuration/application-users.properties

+ejbcaller=1b3500278b9c0e982552d425fca6a4ab

-That user is necessary for the server-one (where the ejb client is deployed) establish a communication channel to server-two (where the EJB is deployed).
+That user is necessary for the server-one (where the ejb client is deployed) establish a trusted communication channel to server-two (where the EJB is deployed).

 The last line shows the secret value we are going to use.